Baba Yara Stadium

 The stadium sits on Sports Road, Adum — walking distance from Kejetia Central Market in Kumasi's commercial heart.
 From Kejetia the drive is 5 minutes off-peak and 15–20 minutes on a Super Clash or Kotoko big-match day.
 Access from the Kumasi Airport (KMS) is 10 km / 15 minutes.

-- arrow_right Stadium parking capacity is limited — ~1,800 bays — and fills 90 minutes before kick-off on derby days
+- Stadium parking capacity is limited — ~1,800 bays — and fills 90 minutes before kick-off on derby days

 By taxi / ride-hail